What is Cognitive Sciences?

 What kind of jobs are there for Cognitive Sciences majors?

 As an interdisciplinary major, there is no single career path for Cognitive Sciences graduates.
 Postgraduate studies, including both medicine and law, but also research-oriented paths, are fairly common, as are corporate and non-profit organizations.
-The opportunities for Cognitive Sciences grads are highly varied!
+The opportunities for Cognitive Sciences grads are numerous and highly varied!

 Does Rice have a Department of Cognitive Sciences?